March 5, 2012 – April 16, 2020

 She won because she went through her journey on her own terms.
 Her own way.
 With her family and all of you by her side.

-Our world is broken and I know you feel it too.
+Our world was broken when we lost Callie and I know you feel it too.
 We are so incredibly grateful for the love and support we have received through all of this.
 Your kindness will never be forgotten.
 We love you Callie. #305 #calliescrew